zabrewer/MerakiAsync/README.md

 my_apikey = 'ABC123'

-# initiate our class AsyncDashboard from the merakiasync library - this only needs to be done ONCE
+# instantiate our class AsyncDashboard from the merakiasync library - this only needs to be done ONCE
 async_session = merakiasync.AsyncDashboard(apikey=my_apikey)

 # instantiate the organizations METHOD from AsyncDashboard class in __init__.py